Announcement Type: Competing Supplement

 (3) Include a work-plan for each objective that indicates when the objectives and major activities will be accomplished and who will conduct the activities.

-(1) Define the criteria to be used to evaluate activities listed in the work-plan under the Substantial Involvement Description for Cooperative Agreement, Section B. Grantee Cooperative Agreement Award Activities located on page 8.
+(1) Define the criteria to be used to evaluate activities listed in the work-plan under the Substantial Involvement Description for Cooperative Agreement, B. Grantee Cooperative Agreement Award Activities.

 (2) Explain the methodology that will be used to determine if the needs identified for the objectives are being met and if the outcomes identified are being achieved.

-(3) Describe how evaluation findings will be disseminated to stakeholders, including the Indian Health Service.
+(3) Describe how evaluation findings will be disseminated to stakeholders.

 (1) Explain both the management and administrative structure of the organization including documentation of current certified financial management systems from the Bureau of Indian Affairs, IHS, or a Certified Public Accountant and an updated organizational chart (include in appendix).